Associate Professor of American History

 Teaching and supervision

+I am Research Student Manager for Media Studies and Humanities.
 I teach undergraduate modules in American History, American Studies, Methodology of History, and current issues in American culture and society.
-I also teach methodology and the history of suicide on MA History.
+I have also taught methodology and the history of suicide on MA History.

 - Dr. Mark Beachill, "The Shifting Meaning of Race in the Political Culture of the USA", awarded 25/10/2016.